State Tax Filing Resources

 SUI

-Agency: Department of Labor and Industrial Relations
+Agency: Department of Labor and Industrial Relations (DLIR)

-- Non-Taxpay - You must file your return electronically at Department of Labor and Industrial Relations.
+• Non-Taxpay - You must file your returns electronically at Hawaii Tax Online.
 Paychex provides reference only returns to provide the information when filing electronically.
 This copy should be maintained as your reference copy.
-Do not submit the quarterly forms to the agency.
+Do not submit the quarterly reference copy to the agency.

 State Withholding